AP FACT CHECK: Veterans Affairs chief plugs unproven drug

 WILKIE, asked whether it’s safe to encourage people to take hydroxychloroquine for COVID-19 treatment: “Oh, I think so.” — interview Wednesday on MSNBC.

-THE FACTS: That’s not what the government’s top health experts say, nor what his own agency has suggested.
+THE FACTS: That’s not what the government’s top health experts have said for weeks, nor what his own agency has suggested.
+The new FDA alert further underscores why the drug cannot be considered generally safe in this pandemic and why it has not been approved by the FDA for treatment of COVID-19.

-Wilkie, who as VA secretary leads the nation’s largest health system, expressed support for Trump’s unverified claims about a malaria drug that can have serious side effects and may not work.
-Hydroxychloroquine has not been proven as a treatment for COVID-19.
+Last month, the FDA authorized emergency use of the malaria drugs for hospitalized patients with COVID-19 who aren’t enrolled in ongoing clinical trials.
+But regulators said they are investigating life-threatening side effects reported to poison control centers and other health authorities.

+In one such report, doctors at a New York hospital said that heart rhythm abnormalities developed in most of the 84 coronavirus patients treated with hydroxychloroquine and the antibiotic azithromycin, a combination Trump has promoted as part of his persistent and inaccurate portrayal of the malaria drug as a game-changer.

 The drug has long been used to treat malaria, rheumatoid arthritis and lupus.
 A few, very small preliminary studies suggested it might help prevent the coronavirus from entering cells and possibly help patients clear the virus sooner.

-Currently, doctors can prescribe the malaria drug to patients with COVID-19, a practice known as off-label prescribing.
-The Food and Drug Administration has allowed the drug into the national stockpile but only for narrowly defined purposes as studies continue on whether it is effective and safe enough to be approved for wider use by people sick with the coronavirus.

-The drug has major potential side effects, especially for the heart, and large studies are underway.
-The FDA says people should not take it without a prescription and emphasizes that the malaria drug being explored is “not FDA-approved for treatment of COVID-19.”

-Wilkie’s own health care arm at the VA also has criticized premature assessments on the effectiveness of the drug for the coronavirus.
+Wilkie, as VA secretary, leads the nation’s largest health system.
+His agency’s own health care arm has criticized premature assessments on the effectiveness of the drug for the coronavirus.
 In an unsigned response to an audit report last month examining whether the VA had adequate stocks of the drug, top VA health officials called it “inaccurate and irresponsible” to assume hydroxychloroquine would benefit veterans for COVID-19.

 “There are active investigations into these drugs and many others, as discussed by Dr. Anthony Fauci,” according to the unsigned VA response to the agency’s inspector general.
 “Yet no conclusions have been made on their effectiveness.
 To insist that a 14 days’ supply of these drugs is appropriate or not appropriate displays this dangerous lack of expertise on COVID-19 and Pandemic response.”